 This course provides experience in the design and implementation of sociological research.
 It introduces quantitative and qualitative techniques for collecting, analyzing, and reporting data.
 The epistemological issues that underlie sociological research, the ethical questions involved in research, and the assumptions on which various research strategies are based are examined.
 The strengths and weaknesses of the most commonly used methods are evaluated.
 Students will design an original research project.
 Taught every fall semester.

-Prerequisites: SOC 101 Introduction to Sociology and SOC 302 Sociological Theory (may be taken concurrently)
+Prerequisites: SOC 101 Introduction to Sociology and one elective

 312. Quantitative Methods for Social Data